Julian/cardboard/docs/rules/card_types.rst

     f.
 If an Aura is entering the battlefield under a player's control by any means other than by resolving as an Aura spell, and the effect putting it onto the battlefield doesn't specify the object or player the Aura will enchant, that player chooses what it will enchant as the Aura enters the battlefield.
 The player must choose a legal object or player according to the Aura's enchant ability and any other applicable effects.
     g.
 If an Aura is entering the battlefield and there is no legal object or player for it to enchant, the Aura remains in its current zone, unless that zone is the stack.
 In that case, the Aura is put into its owner's graveyard instead of entering the battlefield.
     h.
 If an effect attempts to attach an Aura on the battlefield to an object or player, that object or player must be able to be enchanted by it.
 If the object or player can't be, the Aura doesn't move.
     i.
-If a non-Aura permanent has an ability that :ref:ers to the "enchanted [object or player]" that phrase doesn't refer to any object or player.
+If a non-Aura permanent has an ability that refers to the "enchanted [object or player]" that phrase doesn't refer to any object or player.

 .. _instants: